 Bin It?
 Keep It?

 Next, let’s tackle that huge pile of boxes, wrapping paper, tags, tissue paper and whatever else you’ve thrown to one side.
 Get yourself back into that mindset of organising into piles.
 You will want a pile that you can keep for future gift wrapping, a pile for future arts and crafts use, a pile for recycling and a final pile for the bin.
-By working through your ‘rubbish’ this way you will be preventing needless waste going to landfill or incineration, you will be preparing for the future and helping your wallet too!
+By working through your items this way you will be preventing needless waste going to landfill or incineration, you will be preparing for the future and helping your wallet too!
 However, if you find that you do need a lot moving out of your home you should hire a reputable man with a van who will be able to take your “rubbish” away and find it new homes.

 As long as your cards don’t have glitter on them, they can be recycled.
 However, if you have other ideas for them, such as crafting, then why not tie them up with ribbon or string and store them away?
 Oh, and don’t forget to put those special ones away into your memory box.